-This section allows the employer to contact you for an interview.
-Your full name should be listed at the top of the resume.
-Your present and permanent addresses should be in a prominent position at the top of your resume.
-The permanent address is important as a talking point with an employer.
-Someone at your permanent address should always know how the employer can contact you.
+This section allows the employer to contact you.
+Your full name should be listed at the top of the resume, followed by your permanent and/or present addresses.
+The permanent address can be an important as a talking point with an employer.
 Make it easy for the prospective employer to contact you.
-See Resume Samples for an example.

-- To obtain a position in a management training program with special interest in human resources administration and management.
+- To obtain a summer 2010 internship in marketing with special interest in promotions and event management.

-- List colleges from which you have received degrees.
+- List your current institution and other colleges from which you have received degrees.
 List in reverse chronological order.

-- You may list coursework only if necessary to fill your resume.
+- You may list coursework and/or projects if it adds value to your resume.
 Use course titles, not course numbers.

 - List other educational experiences such as: special workshops, certificates, etc.

-- Do not list your high school education.
+- You should not list your high school education.

-- Include your grade point average in this section either by major or just your overall.
-Include the grading scale with the same # number of decimal points. i.e. 3.0/4.0 or 3.54/4.00.
+- Include your grade point average if it is a strength in this section either by major or just your overall.
+Include the grading scale with the same number of decimal points.
+(3.0/4.0 or 3.54/4.00)